JamesSwatton/autism-bilingualism/notes.md

 ## Practitioners
 [x] Design practitioners page.
+[x] Fix whitespace insertion between inline-list items on papers section.
 [ ] Create dropdown for PDF downloads.
 [ ] Add seminar video and external video links.
 [ ] IntersectionObserver is currently working for toc but could do with some tweeking - there is a dead zone between sections that means the toc won't have an active selection.

 ## Subscribe
-[ ] Create mailchimp subscription form
+[x] Create mailchimp subscription form

 ---